ultraio/docs-blockchain/docs/tutorials/index/index.md

         <td><a href="../uniq-factories/creating-uniq-factories/how-to-create-uniq-metadata">Link</a></td>
     </tr>
     <tr>
-        <td>How to validate uniq metadata using Ultra Toolkit's Schema Validator</td>
+        <td>How to validate uniq metadata using Ultra Tool Kit's Schema Validator</td>
-        <td>Learn how to validate uniq metadata files using Ultra Toolkit's schema validation feature</td>
+        <td>Learn how to validate uniq metadata files using Ultra Tool Kit's schema validation feature</td>
         <td><a href="../uniq-factories/creating-uniq-factories/how-to-validate-uniq-metadata-using-schema-validator-toolkit">Link</a></td>
     </tr>
     <tr>
-        <td>How to create a Uniq Factory using Ultra Toolkit</td>
+        <td>How to create a Uniq Factory using Ultra Tool Kit</td>
-        <td>Learn how to create your first uniq factory using Ultra Toolkit</td>
+        <td>Learn how to create your first uniq factory using Ultra Tool Kit</td>
         <td><a href="../uniq-factories/creating-uniq-factories/how-to-create-uniq-factory-using-toolkit">Link</a></td>
     </tr>
     <tr>
-        <td>How to mint a Uniq using the Ultra Toolkit</td>
+        <td>How to mint a Uniq using the Ultra Tool Kit</td>
-        <td>Learn how to mint your first uniq using Ultra Toolkit</td>
+        <td>Learn how to mint your first uniq using Ultra Tool Kit</td>
         <td><a href="../uniq-factories/creating-uniq-factories/how-to-mint-uniq-using-toolkit">Link</a></td>
     </tr>
     <tr>
-        <td>How to update metadata using the Ultra Toolkit</td>
+        <td>How to update metadata using the Ultra Tool Kit</td>
         <td>Learn how to update the metadata for uniq factory, default uniq and uniq tokens.</td>
         <td><a href="../uniq-factories/creating-uniq-factories/how-to-update-uniq-metadata-using-toolkit">Link</a></td>
     </tr>
     <tr>
-        <td>How to perform advanced actions with Uniqs and Factories using Ultra Toolkit</td>
+        <td>How to perform advanced actions with Uniqs and Factories using Ultra Tool Kit</td>
-        <td>Learn how to transfer Uniqs, burn Uniqs add authorized minters to your factory using Ultra Toolkit</td>
+        <td>Learn how to transfer Uniqs, burn Uniqs add authorized minters to your factory using Ultra Tool Kit</td>
         <td><a href="../uniq-factories/factory-management/how-to-perform-advanced-actions-with-uniqs-and-factories">Link</a></td>
     </tr>
     <tr>
-        <td>How to add first-hand purchase options using Toolkit</td>
+        <td>How to add first-hand purchase options using Tool Kit</td>
-        <td>Learn how to use Ultra Toolkit to add or remove a direct purchase option from your Factory</td>
+        <td>Learn how to use Ultra Tool Kit to add or remove a direct purchase option from your Factory</td>
         <td><a href="../uniq-factories/factory-management/how-to-add-first-hand-purchase-using-toolkit">Link</a></td>
     </tr>
     <tr>